jamesob/jamesob.github.io/_posts/2011-05-13-tethering.md

 I followed [these
 steps](http://www.droidforums.net/forum/droid-labs/74028-root-droid-1-regardless-os-version.html)
-and found them straightfoward.
+without much snag.
 I did have to google for a copy of RSD Lite 4.6 and fare the unsavory waters of mediafire, but that wasn't a big deal.
 The most complex part of this step was operating a Windows 7 machine without getting violently sick.